Beyond Words: An Experimental Study of Signaling in Crowdfunding: Discussion

-We argue that the confluence of individual decision-making, social signaling between crowd members, and emergent group behavior resulting in the success or failure of projects is essential for the attractiveness and success of crowdfunding.
-These platforms provide more than financial transactions; they also satisfy people's social and cognitive needs~\cite{gerber_crowdfunding_2013}.
-For that reason, contributors' autonomy in choosing meritorious projects, their opportunity to learn from others about project quality, and their experience of being part of a successful collective are indispensable for positive perceptions about crowdfunding and the sustainability of this crucial form of crowdsourcing.
-Our work makes important findings at this important intersection that has received less attention to date.
+We argue that the confluence of individual decision-making, social signaling between crowd members, and emergent group behavior is essential for the attractiveness and success of crowdfunding.
+Crowdfunding platforms provide more than financial transactions.
+They also satisfy people's social and cognitive needs~\cite{gerber_crowdfunding_2013}.
+For that reason, contributors' autonomy in choosing meritorious projects, their opportunity to learn from others about project quality, and their experience of being part of successful collectives are indispensable for positive perceptions about crowdfunding and the sustainability of this crucial form of crowdsourcing.
+We argue that our work makes important findings at this critical intersection.